 Best of Walt Disney World – Kids Top Picks

 Confession: I’m a fan of Disney, perhaps because my first visit to the magical theme park wasn’t until I was an adult.
 I took my (now adult) kids as often as I could, but my grandkids have certainly reaped in the Disney love with now 2 vacations at Walt Disney World and 1 to Disneyland.
 I think I know what the grandkids like to do at Disney, but I decided to ask.
-My 11 year old granddaughter (with lots of advice from 9 year old grandson) picked their top 10 from our experiences during #DisneyGrandAdventure in January.
+My 11 year old granddaughter (with lots of advice from 9 year old grandson) picked their favorites from our experiences during #DisneyGrandAdventure in January.
 Read on for my grandkids Top 12 Picks: Best of Walt Disney World, starting with an introduction by my granddaughter Kaydence and her first guest blog post.

 Walt Disney World Really is Magical, says 11 year old Granddaughter

 Walt Disney World is a magical place and great for families looking for an adventure, according to 11 year old Kaydence.
 WDW has it all for all ages, from rollercoasters to fireworks.
 I know you’ll have a good time.
 Personally I love Disney.
 My grandparents took me, and I had a blast.
 But not just me, my brother also came, and it was the first time we didn’t fight every 5 minutes.

 It was my Grandpa’s first time at Disney, and Grandpa felt the wind when riding a Disney rollercoaster — and we all laughed.
 He also tasted a nice ice cold beer near the pool at Disney’s Saratoga Springs Resort & Spa.

 See – I told you that Disney is for all ages!

 This was me and my brother’s second visit to Walt Disney World, and it wasn’t easy to choose our favorites.
 But these are my Top 12 favorite places in Walt Disney World and Disney Springs.